The Plot

 -

-Do Not Share your OTP (One Time Password), Debit Card, Credit Card, Net Banking Credentials with anyone
+Do Not Share OTP, Debit Card, or Banking Credentials

 What are some online frauds you have experienced?
 Share your comments below: